Quality of Service (QOS)

 The QOS option PreemptExemptTime specifies the minimum run time before the job is considered for preemption.
 The QOS option takes precedence over the global option of the same name.
 A Partition QOS with PreemptExemptTime takes precedence over a job QOS with PreemptExemptTime, unless the job QOS has the OverPartQOS flag enabled.

-Job Limits
+Resource Limits

 Each QOS is assigned a set of limits which will be applied to the job.
-The limits mirror the limits imposed by the user/account/cluster/partition association defined in the Slurm database and described in the Resource Limits section.
+The limits mirror the limits imposed by the user/account/cluster/partition association defined in the Slurm database and described in the Resource Limits page.
 When limits for a QOS have been defined, they will take precedence over the association's limits.

 Partition QOS